-An MSD is a special district in which owners pay a supplemental assessment with their taxes.
-The MSD uses those funds for additional services such as marketing, landscaping, lighting, street cleaning and recreational improvements.
+An MSD is a special district in which owners pay a supplemental assessment with their taxes, which the MSD uses for additional services such as marketing, landscaping, lighting, street cleaning and recreational improvements.

-INCENTIVES FOR SMALL BUSINESS OWNERS (IN)
+INCENTIVES FOR SMALL BUSINESS OWNERS

 Small business owners promote the local economy by providing local goods and services and creating a sense of place.
-Incentives may include small business loans, technical assistance and/or expedited permitting.
+Incentives may be small business loans, technical assistance and/or expedited permitting.

-COMMUNITY DEVELOPMENT BLOCK GRANTS (CDBG)
+COMMUNITY DEVELOPMENT BLOCK GRANTS (CDBG) SECTION 108 LOAN DEBT PROGRAM

-The Department of Housing and Urban Development (HUD) provides CDBG funds for a variety of projects to eligible communities.
-The program provides financing for economic development, housing rehabilitation, public facilities and other physical development projects.
-Funding for these projects can be through annual allocations from HUD, competitive grants or low-cost loans.
+The Department of Housing and Urban Development (HUD) provides CDBG funds through the Section 108 Loan Guarantee Program.
+The program provides financing for economic development, housing rehabilitation, public facilities, and other physical development projects.
+Project costs can be spread over time and borrowers can take advantage of lower interest rates.
+Loans are typically large enough to pursue physical and economic revitalization projects capable of revitalizing entire neighborhoods.

-TRANSPORTATION GRANTS (TG)
+TRANSPORTATION GRANTS

 Many grants and funding opportunities exist for transportation projects that may be from federal or state sources.
-The Town could continue to work with the Triangle West Transportation Planning Organization and NCDOT on aligning potential projects with appropriate funding sources.
+Continue to work with the Triangle West Transportation Planning Organization and NCDOT on aligning potential projects with appropriate funding sources.